 - Highway upgrading and development

 - Improved ferry service to and from Labrador, especially in winter

 Several presenters spoke of the eventual need for a fixed link between Labrador and the Island, outlining proposed routes and possible costs.

 The meeting concluded with an invitation from Chris Mitchelmore to prospective and existing entrepreneurs to avail of the business planning services offered through the development boards and the Community Business Development Corporation (Nortip).
 He encouraged entrepreneurs to work with existing networks, such as The Viking Trail Tourism Association and the Northern Peninsula Business Network.

-Posted on October 26, 2010, in Landscapes/Geography and tagged cbdc, community, ferry, high speed, internet, Labrador, Newfoundland, nordic, northern, nortip, peninsula, red ochre, road, traffic, transportation.
+Posted on October 26, 2010, in Nature and tagged cbdc, community, ferry, high speed, internet, Labrador, Newfoundland, nordic, northern, nortip, peninsula, red ochre, road, traffic, transportation.
 Bookmark the permalink.
 3 Comments.